-CCC also has a Whistleblowing Policy, which is available to all officers, employees, partners and suppliers.
-If employees, partners and/or suppliers have concerns about any wrongdoing or breaches of law, they can raise these concerns as part of CCC's whistleblower process.
+CCC also has a Whistleblowing Policy, which is available to all officers, employees, partners and suppliers and publicly on CCC group public websites.
+CCC also has an external, independently operated Whistleblowing service to receive protected disclosures.
+If officers, employees, partners and/or suppliers or other external stakeholders have concerns about any wrongdoing or breaches of law, they can raise these concerns as part of CCC's whistleblower process.

-As part of its ongoing commitment to combating modern slavery, CCC regularly reviews its group level and subsidiary level policies, including but not limited to, the Code of Conduct, Whistleblowing Policy, Workplace Health and Safety and employment and recruitment policies.
-CCC ensures that its policies are embedded in its operations by taking steps to raise awareness of the requirements and engaging with employees, partners and suppliers.
+As part of its ongoing commitment to combating modern slavery, CCC regularly reviews its group level and subsidiary level policies, including but not limited to, the Anti Bribery and Corruption policies, Code of Conduct, Whistleblowing Policy, Workplace Health and Safety and employment and recruitment policies.
+CCC ensures that its policies are embedded in its operations by taking steps to raise awareness of the requirements and engaging with officers, employees, partners and suppliers.